munificent/craftinginterpreters/book/classes-and-instances.md

-People who have strong opinions about object-oriented programming -- read "everyone" -- tend to assume OOP means some very specific list of language features, but really there's a whole space to explore and each language has its own ingredients and recipes.
+People who have strong opinions about object-oriented programming -- read "everyone" -- tend to assume OOP means some very specific list of language features, but really there's a whole space to explore, and each language has its own ingredients and recipes.

 Self has objects but no classes.
 CLOS has methods but doesn't attach them to